-Dress is always expected to be neat and clean, and should be comfortable and non-restrictive.
+Dress is always expected to be neat and clean and should be comfortable and non-restrictive.
 Business casual is preferred

 - A student nametag is required when in the clinic or when performing related duties. - Shoes should be leather and closed toed for student protection.
-Hosiery or socks should be worn. - Jewelry should be kept to a minimum. - A watch with a second hand or one that displays the seconds is desired. - Hair should be neat and clean and should not interfere with the performance of patient care activities. - Conservative make-up is appropriate for the clinic. - Perfumes or aftershaves should not be worn, as these may be objectionable to some patients/clinicians. - Fingernails should be short and polish should be neutral or clear.
+Hosiery or socks should be worn. - Jewelry should be kept to a minimum. - Hair should be neat and clean and should not interfere with the performance of patient care activities. - Conservative make-up is appropriate for the clinic. - Perfumes or aftershaves should not be worn, as these may be objectionable to some patients/clinicians. - Fingernails should be short and polish should be neutral or clear.